syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 * [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/)

 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/dotnet-cli-blazor-server/)

-**New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
-You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.